Ask Slashdot: Do You Like Functional Programming?

 Not sure whether that was an intended pun or not, but I'm using it...

-I like functional aspects not functional languages (Score:2)
+I like functional aspects not functional languages (Score:4, Informative)

 I got my master's degree with this guy [unm.edu], and I had to take a Haskell course, or seminar, every semester.
 I was, and still am, pretty terrible at Haskell.

 However, what I attempted to learn helped my Python out a lot.
 Map and filter are two of my favorites, and the other functional paradigms [python.org] are occasionally useful to me as an actually working, productive, programmer.
 I'm happy I was exposed to those concepts, since they tend to come in handy.
-Yes, everything is Turing complete, and you can accomplish the same
+Yes, everything is Turing complete, and you can accomplish the same things without functional programming, or without high level language, or without computers [xkcd.com], but that doesn't mean they are all equally useful to solving the problem at hand.

+I recommend everyone become familiar with functional concepts in some way, if only to make them more well rounded.
+I don't advocate writing your next web application in Haskell though...

 Sure, why not...
 (Score:2)